mariadb-corporation/MaxScale/Documentation/About/Limitations.md

   the query will be routed to the first available server.
 This possibly returns an error about database rights instead of a missing database.

-## Database Firewall limitations (dbfwfilter)

-The Database Firewall filter does not support multi-statements.
-Using them will result in an error being sent to the client.

 ## Avrorouter limitations (avrorouter)

 The avrorouter does not support the following data types and conversions.